 - Impressive song library.
 This is quite important for beginners, who need to hear themselves playing something recognizable.

-- Gamified approach is addicting, which results in you wanting to practice more and improve your skills.
+- Gamified approach is addictive, which results in you wanting to practice more and improve your skills.

-- Left-handed option is a bit rare across all online guitar lessons.
+- Left-handed option is a bit rare across all sites available.
 Youisican has it.

 - No yearly discount.
 It’s the same price if you choose to pay by the month or for the year.
 Be on the lookout for discounts, which pop up every so often.